saddleback-computer-science-club/saddleback-computer-science-club.github.io/content/post/proposal/_index.md

 +++
-title = 'HOME??'
+title = 'Site Proposal'
 date = 2023-11-01T15:32:02-07:00
 draft = false
 +++

-Home

-LOREM IPSUM DOLET
+To whom it may concern,